 Handling backgrounds

-Backgrounds are the building block art assets for each room in an adventure game.
-They give depth and set the mood.
+Backgrounds are the building block art assets for each room in an adventure game: They give depth and set the mood.

 Escoria supports multiple features for backgrounds.